 If you know that you want to spend your trip experiencing the beauty and serenity of the Amalfi Coast, here’s the best way to spend 5 days there:

 Again, there is so much to do in Italy that it’s impossible to plan the perfect trip for everyone here.
-Just make sure you keep in mind how much time you have on your trip and don’t try to do too much, which is an easy trap to fall into.
+Just remember how much time you have on your trip, and don’t try to do too much, which is an easy trap to fall into.
 Enjoy your time and take in all the incredible beauty that Italy has to offer.
 It’ll be a trip you’ll never forget.

 See Related: Best Time to Visit Venice, Italy